seanbaxter/DirectXShaderCompiler/docs/Passes.rst

 runtime library functions).
 For example, a call ``exit(3)`` that occurs within the ``main()`` function can be transformed into simply ``return 3``.
-Whether or not library calls are simplified is controlled by the :ref:`-functionattrs <passes-functionattrs>` pass and LLVM's knowledge of library calls on different targets.
+Whether or not library calls are simplified is controlled by the :ref:`-functionattrs <passes-functionattrs>` pass and LLVM37's knowledge of library calls on different targets.

 ``-internalize``: Internalize Global Symbols